Foreign Grantees That Received IIE Income and Other U.S. Income

 In addition, many employers do not know that nonresident students are not subject to FICA (social security and medicare) taxes on the income they earn during practical training that is related to the students’ course of study and incorrectly withholds 7.65% of their wages.
 So please look at your pay stub and make sure that FICA is not being withheld in error because it has become almost impossible to later claim the FICA refund from the IRS.

 If your employer is not withholding taxes from your income and plans to issue a 1099-MISC form reporting the income you earned, you should email GRANTAX immediately at firstname.lastname@example.org.
-GRANTAX can estimate your tax liability and give you instructions to pay your estimated taxes quarterly to the respective tax authorities.
-Please note that IIE will not be responsible for the tax, late payment penalties and interest attributed to your non-IIE income.
+GRANTAX can give you instructions to pay your estimated taxes quarterly to the respective tax authorities.
+Please note that IIE will not be responsible for the tax attributed to your non-IIE income.